Generative AI Search

 AI models love authoritative sources.
 They were trained on huge swathes of the internet, and they tend to trust and pull from content that appears authoritative and well-cited by others.
 So, become one of those sources:

 Publish high-quality research or insights: Do you have unique data or expertise?
 Publish it.
 This could be industry research, whitepapers, case studies, or even well-researched blog posts.
-If your content gets referenced by news sites, Wikipedia, or forums, it increases the chance an AI will “know” about it.
-An AI like ChatGPT might not have browsed the entire live web, but newer models and connected AI (like Bing’s chat mode) will see those citations.
+If your content gets referenced by news sites, other reputable players in your industry, Wikipedia, or forums, it increases the chance an AI will “know” about it.
+Almost all newer models ChatGPT conduct live web searches and will see those citations if made accessible.
 If, say, your study on “AI adoption in Nordic marketing” gets quoted in a popular article, don’t be surprised if an AI cites that finding (and credits your brand) when asked about AI adoption stats.

 Easy peasy on Make a GIF